Mehequanna/js-project1/README.md

 * Press enter through all the prompts.
 * Then run: $ npm install -1.
 * Then run: $ bower install
+* Save your GitHub APIKey in the .env file (See below)
 * Finally run: $ gulp serve

+##API Key Instructions

+##GitHub - Generating the Token
+You will need a Personal Access Token for this app to work.
+* Go to Github and sign in.
+* Click on avatar at the top right next to the "+".
+* Click Settings
+* At the bottom of the left hand menu, click Personal access tokens
+* Click Generate new token
+* Give the token a description
+* Don't select any options and click Generate token.

+##Project Folder
+* Open your project folder
+* In the top level of your directory, create a file called, ".env"
+* In the .env file, add the line: exports.apiKey = "YOUR_API_KEY_HERE";
+* Save the file

 ## Author
 Stephen Emery